 The Group benefits from a highly-skilled internal management team which combines asset management, development, investment, leasing and financial expertise.
 Geographically diverse management skills allow NEPI Rockcastle to pursue CEE property opportunities efficiently, benefiting from a strategic advantage in the acquisition, development and management of properties.

-NEPI Rockcastle owns and operates 52 retail properties (excluding joint venture) which attracted 244 million visits in 2021 (325 million visits in 2019).
+NEPI Rockcastle owns and operates 55 retail properties which attracted 295 million visits in 2022 (244 million visits in 2021).
 With group-level management of tenant relationships and a focus on cross-country collaboration, the Group is the leading strategic partner for major retailers targeting CEE countries.

 The Group’s financial strategy includes maintaining a profile of adequate liquidity, conservative gearing, and a diverse debt structure, which combines secured and unsecured bank debt with unsecured bonds listed on the Irish Stock Exchange.
-NEPI Rockcastle is investment-grade rated by Standard & Poor’s (BBB, stable outlook) and Fitch (BBB, positive outlook).
+NEPI Rockcastle is investment-grade rated by Standard & Poor’s (BBB, stable outlook) and Fitch (BBB+, stable outlook).

 NEPI Rockcastle’s shares are listed on the Johannesburg Stock Exchange (“JSE”), Euronext Amsterdam (“Euronext”) and A2X.
 The Group voluntarily distributes at least 90% of its distributable earnings on a semi-annual basis.